Ollie’s Bargain Outlet (NASDAQ:OLLI) Updates FY 2022 Earnings Guidance

-Several analysts have recently commented on the company.
-Zacks Investment Research upgraded Ollie’s Bargain Outlet from a sell rating to a hold rating and set a $56.00 price objective for the company in a report on Tuesday, April 19th.
-Craig Hallum raised Ollie’s Bargain Outlet from a hold rating to a buy rating and upped their target price for the company from $43.00 to $75.00 in a research report on Wednesday.
-Piper Sandler upped their target price on Ollie’s Bargain Outlet to $78.00 in a research report on Thursday.
-Bank of America raised Ollie’s Bargain Outlet from an underperform rating to a buy rating and upped their target price for the company from $30.00 to $75.00 in a research report on Friday, May 20th.
-Finally, UBS Group upped their target price on Ollie’s Bargain Outlet to $55.00 in a research report on Thursday.
-Three analysts have rated the stock with a sell rating, six have issued a hold rating and eight have assigned a buy rating to the company’s stock.
-According to data from MarketBeat.com, the stock presently has a consensus rating of Hold and a consensus price target of $62.19.
+A number of research firms have issued reports on OLLI.
+Citigroup boosted their price objective on shares of Ollie’s Bargain Outlet from $43.00 to $55.00 and gave the company a neutral rating in a report on Thursday, June 9th.
+Royal Bank of Canada upgraded shares of Ollie’s Bargain Outlet from a sector perform rating to an outperform rating and boosted their target price for the company from $47.00 to $65.00 in a research report on Thursday, June 9th.
+Bank of America upgraded shares of Ollie’s Bargain Outlet from an underperform rating to a buy rating and upped their price objective for the stock from $30.00 to $75.00 in a research report on Friday, May 20th.
+StockNews.com cut shares of Ollie’s Bargain Outlet from a hold rating to a sell rating in a research report on Thursday, June 9th.
+Finally, Piper Sandler raised their price target on shares of Ollie’s Bargain Outlet to $78.00 in a research note on Thursday, June 9th.
+Three research analysts have rated the stock with a sell rating, five have issued a hold rating and eight have given a buy rating to the company.
+Based on data from MarketBeat, the company currently has an average rating of Hold and a consensus target price of $62.93.

 About Ollie’s Bargain Outlet (Get Rating)